 A design-build firm must be a sole proprietorship, partnership, corporation, or other legal entity or team that includes an architect or engineer and a construction contractor.
 Gov't Code 2269.304

-The District shall select or designate an architect or engineer independent of the design-build firm to act as the District's representative for the duration of the project.
+A district shall select or designate an architect or engineer independent of the design-build firm to act as the district's representative for the duration of the project.
 Gov't Code 2269.305 [See CV]

 Request for Qualifications